Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/32-DiagramEditor.md

 These containers can hold the definition of several variables.
 Variables can be created for boolean values, integers, text fields, file paths and lists.

-### Workflow layer

-The workflow layer is not implemented yet (planned for version 0.8).
-It will probably be similar to the BPMN2 standard (business process modeling notation).
-This section is just a dummy for future.
-You can still configure a bunch of different workflows for your entities (see [generator reference](87-GeneratorReference.md#entity-workflow-type)).

 ## Filters

 Filters are a possibility to restrict the visible diagram elements.
 Applying a filter on a diagram will hide the graphical elements which match the filter's criterion.
 To apply a filter, open the *Filters* menu in the tab-bar to select which filters should be enabled or disabled.